hemangchawla/Commutation_Configuration_pkg/map_creator/README.md

 ## Collsion Aware Dyanamic Reachability Maps
 Extending the ROS-Industrial package to have dynamic inverse reachability maps that update as the scene changes allowing for dynamic robot placement

+Run `doxygen Doxyfile` to generate documentation for the "extension"

 ## Map Creator
 ====